-The Rhine in Flames, "Rhein in Flammen", is a spectacular annual 'Fire, Water, Light and Culture' festival staged along stretches of the Rhine, Germany's longest river, beginning in the spring and continuing until early autumn.
+The Rhein in Flammen, "Fire, Water, Light and Culture" festival, is spectacular, and is staged every year along the Rhine, Germany's longest river; beginning in the spring and continuing until early autumn.

-With 70 ships, castles, mountains and centuries of history ablaze with light its procession is perhaps the most eye-catching.
+With 70 ships, castles, mountains, and centuries of history illuminated and ablaze with light, its procession is perhaps the most eye-catching.

-Lights from the illuminated, garlanded and crowded ships are mirrored in the water as they sail by the floodlit towns, their churches, castles, palaces, and centuries of living history, ablaze with lights.A fascinating scene intensified as darkness falls.
+Lights from the illuminated, garlanded and crowded ships are mirrored in the water as they sail by the floodlit towns, churches, castles, palaces, and centuries of living history.A fascinating scene intensified as darkness falls.

 Together with the glimmering water of the Rhine River, its fleet of illuminated ships silhouetted against a night sky, and the historic riverside and hillside buildings bathed in lights, the evenings are an unforgettable and magical experience.